+255 754 370 686

 There are several different routes to the summit, each with its own unique challenges and rewards.
 The most popular route is the Marangu Route, which is a 5-day hike.
 Other popular routes include the Machame Route, the Lemosho Route, and the Rongai Route.

 No matter which route you choose, a Kilimanjaro climbing tour is an unforgettable experience.
-You will have the opportunity to see a variety of different wildlife, including elephants, zebras, and lions.
-You will also experience the changing climate as you ascend the mountain, from the lush rainforests at the base to the snow-capped summit.
+You will experience the changing climate as you ascend the mountain, from the lush rainforests at the base to the snow-capped summit.

 If you are looking for an adventure that will challenge you both physically and mentally, then a Kilimanjaro climbing tour is the perfect choice for you.
 Oreteti Safari Africa offers a variety of Kilimanjaro climbing tours to suit all levels of experience.
 We will ensure that you have the safest and most enjoyable experience possible.